 About 12 years ago, a social worker noticed the opportunity to help a group of women create an income by starting a business and learning how to efficiently harvest, process and perform quality assurance of their mongongo nuts.

-The mongongo nuts are harvested from the wild by organized groups of rural women.
-The women are organized into groups from each village and then work together thus enabling them to monitor the quality of the nuts with their peers.
+The mongongo seeds are harvested from the wild by organized groups of rural women.
+The women are organized into groups from each village and then work together thus enabling them to monitor the quality of the seeds with their peers.
 The women extract the kernels manually.
 The kernels are then sold for pressing, filtering and packaging.